jsbennett/jekyll-now/_posts/2018-06-25-Internship-Week-4.md

 I also recieved the feedback that I need to seperate out methods more.
 When I was working on my first task, at first I was hesitant to actually create loads of classes.
 I didn't want to clutter up everything with classes.
 But from seprating some of the methods, I wonder why I didn't do this in the first place.
 Just by moving some of them into seperate classes has made my work more readable and it makes sense to pop them in a more meaningful names class so other developers can come along and know what and why the code does what it does.
 It also helps with unit testing too.

 This week I also attended a Test Driven Development Kata with Vladimirs and a few of the other interns.

-//attended tdd kata
-//started to design database
+I'd never been to a kata before, not in this sense anyway.
+My sister attends Karate and they do kata's there, so I was confused as to what it meant in the content of software.
+I did some research and found [this website](http://codekata.com/) which explains it really really well.
+Basically, in the sense of a software kata //explain what it is and what we did at it

+So this week has been jam packed!!!
+This has by far been my favourite week so far, I got to learn new things, challenge myself thriygh my work and recieve feedback on how to improve.
+This is basically the baseline goals of what I wanted to do at an internship and to recieve all of that in one weekhas got me very excited for what the net eight weeks will have!

+Until next time,

+Jay